Arroma98/Pixel-like-dashboard/README.md

 ### _________

 # Panel
-Now we have to recreate the famous panel that Google has created since Android 12.
+Now we have to recreate the famous notification panel that Google has created since Android 12.

 It can very well be done by playing with ```type: custom:stack-in-card```, the correct radius and the colors that we set at the beginning.